About Me

 So I started poking around on the internet, and decided I could build a "test" layout in one corner of the basement.
 It would be an 8' x 8' layout, but open in the center so I could access all of the track easily.
 I planned on trying out as many techniques as I could on this layout to prepare for the "real" layout.

 Jessica and Laura were out of town for a long weekend, so I decided it was the perfect time to throw together a quick layout.
-I knew right from the beginning that this was for me, not the kids, but I also like to expose them to as much as possible and let them participate in whatever they'd like.
+I knew right from the beginning that this was for me, not Jess, but I also like to expose her to as much as possible and let her participate in whatever she'd like.

 Jessica enjoyed it, and I was having fun trying out different modeling ideas.
 I jumped right in, not realizing that for most people nowadays "model" railroading doesn't mean the same thing it did to me 18 years ago.
 I started with an Intermountain box car kit, and a Branchline Trains heavyweight passenger car, as well as a Branchline Trains REA reefer.
 Only then did I pick up a couple of Accurail box cars.

-Greg Gordon, the owner of the local hobby shop at the time, steered me toward the New Haven Railroad in the trainsition era.
+Greg Gordon, the owner of the local hobby shop at the time, steered me toward the New Haven Railroad in the transition era.
 After finding the NHRHTA website, I was hooked.
-There was a post on the forum at the time that it had become impossible to find the Life-Like DL-109s.
+There was a post on the forum at the time that it had become "impossible" to find the Life-Like DL-109s.
 I took this as a challenge, and soon had five of them.
-My earliest posts an that site were hysterical (June of 2006).
-I still have them, and will add them to the site in the future.
-I still don't really know what I'm talking about, but I know more than I did a year and a half ago.
+My earliest posts on that site were hysterical (June of 2006).
+I still have them, but I'm sure you can find them if you care to.
+I still don't claim to be an expert, but I fake it pretty well.

 That test "layout" was never finished, and only lasted about three months.
 I managed to complete the mainline for a second layout using ripped OSB for the majority of the benchwork and masonite spline for the subroadbed (the benchwork cost about $40).